-'Every one of those deaths is unnecessary,' expert says of rising Covid-19 US death toll as tens of millions remain unvaccinated - Local News 8
+'Every one of those deaths is unnecessary,' expert says of rising COVID-19 US death toll as tens of millions remain unvaccinated - Local News 8

 People with disabilities had more issues accessing vaccines, study finds

-While vaccine hesitancy remains a significant barrier in curbing the pandemic, other difficulties exist for those who want to be inoculated.
+While vaccine hesitancy remains a significant barrier in curbing the pandemic, access for some has also been an issue, even if they want the vaccine.

-People with a disability aren’t any more hesitant to get a Covid-19 vaccine than those without a disability and were more often likely to report that they would “definitely” get vaccinated.
+People with a disability aren’t any more hesitant to get a COVID-19 vaccine than those without a disability and were more often likely to report they would “definitely” get vaccinated.
 However, they reported more issues in accessing the vaccine, the analysis published in the CDC’s weekly report suggests.

 Of those who reported difficulties, they had the hardest time getting an appointment online.
 They also reported having a hard time getting to a vaccination site.
 Other obstacles included hours at vaccination sites that didn’t work with their schedules, and not knowing where to get the vaccine.